Bensonkiokoh/Loan-Performance-Analysis/README.md

    - Introduce pre-filled forms for repeat clients using existing data to speed up reapplications.
    - Enable instant document uploads and e-signatures to reduce physical paperwork delays.
    - Digitize loan applications via mobile apps, USSD codes, WhatsApp bots, or web portals.
    - Deploy smart notifications to alert staff of pending approvals or missing documents.
+6. Align with Peak Days
+   - Identify peak loan activity days using historical data—e.g., Mondays and Thursdays.
+   - Schedule targeted promotions (e.g., discounts, giveaways) to coincide with high-demand days.
+   - Send reminder messages to clients ahead of peak days to drive engagement.
+   - Use dashboards to visualize daily trends and adjust operations dynamically.